mirswamp/swamp-scarf-io/perlJSON/README-HASHTOJSON.md

 #### GetPretty
 Returns the current value set to pretty print.

+#### SetPretty(PRETTYENABLE)
+If PRETTYENABLE is a true value then enable pretty printing, else disable pretty printing.

 #### CheckStart(INITIALDATA)
-Check for any errors in INITIALDATA structure.
-Returns all error messages in an array or an empty array if there are none.
+Checks INITIALDATA for any errors.
+Returns an array of all found errors or an empty array if none are found.
 For details on valid data structures see below.
+For details on valid data structures see below.
 #### CheckBug(BUGDATA)
-Check for any errors in BUGDATA structure.
-Returns all error messages in an array or an empty array if there are none.
+Checks BUGDATA for any errors.
+Returns an array of all found errors or an empty array if none are found.
 For details on valid data structures see below.
+For details on valid data structures see below.
 #### CheckMetric(METRICDATA)
-Check for any errors in METRICDATA structure.
-Returns all error messages in an array or an empty array if there are none.
+Checks METRICDATA for any errors.
+Returns an array of all found errors or an empty array if none are found.
 For details on valid data structures see below.

-#### SetPretty(PRETTYENABLE)
-If PRETTYENABLE is a true value then enable pretty printing, else disable pretty printing.
+For details on valid data structures see below.

 #### AddStartTag(INITIALDATA)
 Writes a start tag to the file based on INITIALDATA.
 For details on valid data structures see below.
 Must be called exactly once before other 'Add' methods below.